The Slave name of Muhammad Ali

 Despite the similar numbers for both trades, it should be understood that the Western tragedy unfolded in a much shorter time than the Islamic, which is testimony to its grotesque yearly size.
 On the other hand, one could argue that since populations were much smaller in pre-colonial times, this changes the proportions and therefore the impact on societies, says Harvard scholar Steven Pinker, who studied the number of deaths during each of the largest human atrocities.
 According to his, sometimes disputed, methodology the “Middle Eastern slave trade” from the seventh to the nineteenth century jumps to number three on the all-time list.

-On a side note, the comparison between both systems are not meant to suggest one was worse than the other.
-The differences in publicity, remorse and the admission of guilt have formed the motivation to illuminate the Islamic trade.
+On a side note, the comparison between both systems is not meant to suggest one was worse than the other.
+The differences in publicity, remorse and the admission of guilt have formed the motivation for illuminating the Islamic trade, as it seems long overdue.

 The numbers mentioned above only concern the African continent.
 Islamic slavery as a whole was, again similar to European slavery, much larger if we look beyond Africa and take into account the Ottoman and Barbary slavery on European and West-Asian territory, or the Islamic states that conquered large parts of India and practiced slavery there for centuries.
 Many Christians, for instance, have been enslaved by different Islamic states.
 Historian Robert C. Davis estimates this number at a minimum of 1 million slaves between 1530 and 1780 alone, during the Barbary slave trade.